piwakawaka-2020/PlantHeads/README.md

 - [ ] I log in and register my own plants to my account
 - [ ] We can add a listing to the plant page and it saves it to a database
 - [ ] We can accept a listing and the app will notify the seller
-- [ ] Registered users can see the plant database but cant save plants
+- [ ] Unregistered users can see the plant database but cant save plants

 ### Stretch
 - [ ] Plant identification by picture